scalacenter/scala-advent-of-code/docs/2022/puzzles/day07.md

 ## Solution

-We need to create types for our commands, to differentiate our input:
+We need to create types for commands, to differentiate the input:

 ```Scala
 enum Command: